Imran, Pervaiz, Tareen, others be put on ECL: PPP

 The letter reads as, “The information minister announced on Dec 27 placing the names of PPP leaders including ex-president Asif Ali Zardari, PPP Chairman Bilawal Bhutto Zardari, MNA Faryal Talpur and Sindh CM Murad Ali Shah on the Exit Control List (ECL).“

-The letter stated, “A new element in the ECL policy also seems to have been introduced.
-Under it the people may be placed on ECL merely on the basis of a one sided prosecution narrative without even a formal reference, court case and without taking into account defence plea.

-The PPP therefore expects and demands that the names of PTI leaders will also be placed on the ECL, the letter concluded.

-Manwhile, addressing a joint press conference here Saturday, KP PPP President Hamayun Khan and Gilgit Baltistan PPP President Amjad Hussain and Media Coordinator Nazir Dhoki made an appeal to Chief Justice of Pakistan Justice Saqib Nisar to also place the names of those PTI leaders on the Exit Control List who were facing inquiries in the same lines on which the names of the PPP leaders were placed on the ECL.
+Meanwhile, addressing a joint press conference here, the KP PPP President Hamayun Khan and Gilgit Baltistan PPP President Amjad Hussain and Media Coordinator Nazir Dhoki made an appeal to Chief Justice of Pakistan Justice Saqib Nisar to also place the names of those PTI leaders on the Exit Control List who were facing inquiries in the same lines on which the names of the PPP leaders were placed on the ECL.
 “We appeal to Chief Justice to take suo motu notice to place the names of the PTI leaders on the ECL,” the PPP leaders demanded.

-Hamayun Khan said the government which came into power in the name of justice was doing injustices and if the names of those PTI leader who were facing inquiries were put on the ECL, the people would believe that the there was no discrimination.

-Coming hard on Fawad Chaudhry, he said the information minister used to change parties as sometimes he was with General (R) Pervez Musharraf, PPP and now in the PTI.

-Gilgit Baltistan PPP President Amjad Hussain warned that if the PPP leadership was targeted, the PPP workers would give befitting response to the government.

-PPP Media Coordinator Nazir Dhoki said if the name of Sindh chief minister was placed on the ECL on the basis of inquiry, the name of Prime Minister Imran Khan should also be placed on the ECL as an inquiry against him was being conducted in the NAB in a helicopter case.
+The Gilgit Baltistan PPP President Amjad Hussain warned that if the PPP leadership is targeted, the PPP workers would give a befitting response to the government.
+The PPP Media Coordinator Nazir Dhoki said if the name of Sindh chief minister is placed on the ECL on the basis of inquiry, the name of Prime Minister Imran Khan should also be placed on the ECL as an inquiry against him was being conducted in the NAB in a helicopter case.
 “We will foil all the conspiracies to weaken the federation,” he said.

 ISLAMABAD: The Pakistan People’s Party (PPP) Saturday formally demanded that nine Pakistan Tehreek-e-Insaf (PTI) federal and provincial ministers and party stalwarts including Prime Minister Imran Khan should be placed on the Exit Control List as either investigations had been initiated against them for corruption or references had been filed against them.